timbray/quamina/README.md

-`WithPatternStorage`: If you provide an argument that supports the `LivePatternStorage` API, Quamina will use it to maintain a list of which patterns have currently been added but not deleted.
+`WithPatternStorage`: If you provide an argument that supports the `LivePatternStorage` API, Quamina will use it to maintain a list of which Patterns have currently been added but not deleted.
 This could be useful if you wanted to rebuild Quamina instances for sharded processing or after a system failure. ***Note: Not